seanMj/stopMASSkillersFromMASScasualtys/README.md

        [In the most recent screen shot i put turky not turkey]

 Also adding lights along a hallway that direct away from gunshots so its not mass confusion, with a side of mass murderer.
+Or adding the snaking just at the front and the back of the hallways.
 This seems stupid if your ok with the deaths I know, but its a good start towards something better.

 Its can reduce the deaths but...
 I don't know the math in this area so... idk where to begin.